nexxt-intelligence/react-assignment/README.md

 - This is a frontend React applications with no backend development required, bootstrapped using Create React App](https://facebook.github.io/create-react-app/)
 - The idea is to build a single page with a stacked bar chart, displaying the number of photos (per album) for 7 users (the data is obtained from an API endpoint).
 Each user may have multiple albums, and each album may have multiple photos.
 Each bar therefore shows the total number of photos per user; and each stack within each bar corresponds to each album.
-- In addition to the bar chart, there are two controllable UIs:
-  - a simple sort control, which sorts the bars according to the alphabetical value of the user's email address (ascending or descending).
-  - a filter which lets you remove certain albums from consideration in the bar chart.
+- The filter control lets you remove certain albums from consideration in the bar chart.
+It shows a list of all the albums (across all users), and if you select any of them, they will be filtered out of the bar chart.
 - UI should be fully responsive (mobile, tablet and desktop) and will be tested on Chrome browser.
 - Implementation should use functional React component, and make use of the hooks API.